suobset/stormm/README.md

   public member variables.
 Such structs should also have no member functions--they are, for all practical purposes, structs in the traditional C sense, but this is of course a convention, not a compiler-enforced rule.
 - Template structs take template type name T, or T1, T2, T3... as necessary.
+When multiple templated types are present, tuples of the base type should be named with the size of the tuple, e.g. ```<typename T, typename T4>``` when T could be ```int``` or ```float```.
+More elaborate names are encouraged when the types serve different purposes and are not expected to comprise similar number formats, e.g. ```<typename Tcoord, typename Tcalc>``` for distinguishing the data types used to express coordinates and the data type used to perform most arithmetic.
 - Use initializer list mechanics where possible, but for structs that require detailed reading of a text file or other complex manipulation of data, write an argumentless constructor that builds a blank struct, then use that to fulfill the initializer lists of any other constructors which